 Hepatitis C is a viral infection that attacks the liver.
-Its symptoms are so mild that it is frequently undiagnosed—which is bad, because chronic hepatitis C and lead to life-threatening conditions, such cirrhosis and liver cancer.
+Its symptoms are so mild that it is frequently undiagnosed—which is bad because chronic hepatitis C and lead to life-threatening conditions, such as cirrhosis, and liver cancer.

 It’s transmitted through infected blood, often through sharing needles during drug use.
 It can also be transmitted through: